yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 #### Q. I've already installed XAP.NET.
 Can I configure it to work with a different XAP location?

 Yes.
 Edit the `Settings.xml` file (located in `<ProductRoot>\Config`) and change the value of `<XapNet.Runtime.Path>` to the new location.

+{% note %}
-{% exclamation %} Mixing XAP.NET and XAP versions is not supported - always use the same version and build.
+Mixing XAP.NET and XAP versions is not supported - always use the same version and build.
+{%endnote%}

 # Automated Setup